Kjell Askildsen: Personal life

 Askildsen was born in Mandal as a son of bailiff and politician Arne Askildsen (1898–1982) and Aasta Håverstad (1898–1978).
 Before the Second World War his father was the bailiff of Mandal and Halse og Harkmark from 1928, a board member of the Norwegian Lutheran Mission since 1939, and also a member of the school board and city council.
 During the war and occupation of Norway, his father was imprisoned in Arkivet twice, before escaping to Sweden in 1944.
 Two older brothers of Kjell Askildsen were held captive in Grini concentration camp.

 After the war, Askildsen enrolled in the Independent Norwegian Brigade Group in Germany.
 He was married to a German woman for some time.
-From August 1951 to March 1968 he was married to Edith Dorothea Mathiessen, and from June 1992 he has been married to Gina Giertsen.
+From August 1951 to March 1968 he was married to Edith Dorothea Mathiessen, and from June 1992 he was married to Gina Giertsen.

 Askildsen died on 23 September 2021, at the age of 91.

 Writing career

 His first book, the short story collection Heretter følger jeg deg helt hjem (1953), raised controversy, especially in Mandal, for its sexual content.
-After that book, Asklildsen concentrated mainly on novels.
+After that book, Askildsen concentrated mainly on novels.
 He was awarded the Mads Wiel Nygaards Endowment in recognition of his novel, Omgivelser (1969), which was made into the 1973 movie Maria Marusjka, directed by Oddvar Bull Tuhus and starring Peter Lindgren.